ibexa/documentation-developer/docs/getting_started/install_using_ddev.md

 If [additional hostnames](#hostnames-and-domains) have been used, you must clean the hosts file.

-To learn more, to remove all projects at once or to remove DDEV itself, see [Uninstalling DDEV](https://ddev.readthedocs.io/en/latest/users/usage/uninstall/).
+To learn more about removing all projects at once or DDEV itself, see [Uninstalling DDEV](https://ddev.readthedocs.io/en/latest/users/usage/uninstall/).